Leading the way to active, healthy living.

 About the faculty

 In 2016, the University of Calgary celebrated 50 years of autonomy.
-Our faculty has undergone tremendous changes.
-Since we became a physical education department in 1945 as part of the University of Alberta at Calgary, we have gone on to be the No. 1 sport science school in North America for a third time in a row.
+Our faculty has undergone tremendous changes over the years.
+Since we became a physical education department in 1945 as part of the University of Alberta at Calgary, we have gone on to be the number one sport science school in North America according to the ShanghaiRankings.

 Many factors contribute to the success of the faculty.
 It helps to look back at a few of the highlights.

 Our university and faculty has worked with elite champions such as Catriona Le May Doan, Karl Tilleman, Mark Tewskbury, Hayley Wickenheiser and Erica Wiebe.